il8677/secchat/README_alt.md

 Never actually sent, just a standin for no message

 #### status
-The message conveys some informational message, stores that message.
+The message conveys some informational message, stores that message. (server->client)

 #### error
 The message has an errcode field containing an errorcode sent by the server.
-Error codes are defined in errcodes.h
+Error codes are defined in errcodes.h  (server->client)

 #### priv_msg
 The message represents a private message between two users.
 It contains a unix timestamp, two RSA public key encrypted messages (one for sender, one for recipient), and two unencrypted fields with the usernames of the sender and the recipient.
-RSA signed by sender
+RSA signed by sender.

+The "from" field is filled out by the server, not the client.
+When the server sends the apimessage, only the "frommsg" field is populated, since the client only needs one of the messages (the other is unreadable anyway).

 #### pub_msg
 The message represents a public message to everyone.
 It contains a unix timestamp, the (unencrypted) message, a field with the senders username, and is RSA signed by the sender.

+The "from" field is filled out by the server, not the client.

 #### who
 The message contains a string with a list of all users.
+The string is only populated when sending server->client, since the other direction is a request.

 #### login / register
 The message contains a username and hashed password.
+The registration additionally contains the certificate and private key (see: additional data)

 #### login acknowledgement
 The message acknowledges a successful login from the server.
+Contains certificate and private key (see: additional data)

 #### exit
 No fields

 #### Key
 A request for another users public key, or a response of the public key.
+Contains certificate if it's a response (see: additional data)

 ### Additional Data
 The fields for each message type is stored in a union, so an entire api_msg is the size of the maximum possible message type.
 In addition to this, api_msgs contain lengths for an optional key or certificate that is attached to the message.
 This data is usually thousands of bytes long, so it would be inefficient to transmit it as part of the main message, so the server / client only reads the extra data if the recieved message has the lengths set.